History of Tom Thibodeau in Timeline

 February 14, 2012: Eastern Conference All-Star Coach

-On February 14, 2012, Tom Thibodeau clinched the position of Eastern Conference All-Star Coach for the All-Star Game in Orlando.
+On February 14, 2012, Tom Thibodeau clinched the position of Eastern Conference coach for the All-Star Game in Orlando.

 On March 19, 2012, Tom Thibodeau became the fastest coach in NBA history to earn 100 career victories, achieving this in 130 games.

-In 2012, Tom Thibodeau finished second to Gregg Popovich of the San Antonio Spurs in NBA Coach of the Year voting.
+In 2012, Tom Thibodeau finished second to Gregg Popovich in NBA Coach of the Year voting, and the Bulls' season ended after a 4-2 defeat by the 76ers.

-In 2012, a New York Times profile discussed Thibodeau's personal life, noting that he was once engaged but the wedding was called off.
-The article attributed his lack of personal life and marriage to his intense focus on basketball.
+In 2012, a New York Times profile revealed that Tom Thibodeau was once engaged during his graduate studies at Salem State, but the wedding was called off six weeks prior.
+The article highlighted Thibodeau's intense focus on basketball as a primary reason for his lack of a personal life.

-In the shortened 2020–21 season, his first as head coach of the Knicks, Thibodeau guided the Knicks to their first playoff appearance since the 2012–13 season.
+In the 2020-21 season, his first as head coach of the Knicks, Tom Thibodeau guided the Knicks to their first playoff appearance since the 2012-13 season.

 In January 2013, ESPN praised Tom Thibodeau's defensive system as "the pinnacle of team defensive strategy in the NBA."